ashbshaw/liri-node-app/README.md

 **Spotify**

-Run node liri.js 'spotify-this-song' '<song name here>'
+Run node liri.js 'spotify-this-song' 'song name here'

 * This will show the artist(s), name of song, album song is from, and song preview link in your terminal/bash window